About

 3. to “cause to be”, “to make”, “to become”, “be made”.

-In other words, “evolve” is my charge to you, “to evolve” is by definition a description of what happens to everything through time, and converting it to “evolvify” amplifies both iterations of the verb imperatively and transformationally.
+In other words, “evolve” is my charge to you, “to evolve” is the colloquial description of what happens to everything through time, and converting it to “evolvify” amplifies both iterations of the verb imperatively and transformationally.